pacozaa/UD2D_Kit/README.md

 crawl "https://www.palo-it.com/en/" --max-depth=2 --max-pages=5 --output-md="palo_md" --output-html="palo_html" --verbose
 ```

-### Generate Q&A Pairs from Markdown Files
+### Generate Q&A Pairs from Markdown or PDF Files

-The generate_qa module uses OpenAI's API to create question-answer pairs from markdown files.
-It processes markdown files (by default from the `palo-web-md` directory) and generates a JSONL file containing Q&A pairs.
+The generate_qa module uses OpenAI's API to create question-answer pairs from markdown or PDF files.
+It processes files (by default from the `crawl_output` directory) and generates a JSONL file containing Q&A pairs.

 #### Basic Usage